colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 ### The Board Presentation

-Friday, April 26, 2024.
-Sarah presented to Echo's board:
+Friday Sarah presented to Echo's board:

 "We have three options."
 She pulled up the comparison.
 "Two preserve our BI investment but compromise agent capabilities.
 One transforms infrastructure in ninety days."

-She walked through the retrofit trap—$2.5M over eighteen months, dual systems, incomplete capabilities.
-Then the incremental path—$250K per year stretching past three years, fragmented experience, architecture drift.
+She walked through the retrofit trap. $2.5M over eighteen months, dual systems, incomplete capabilities.
+Then the incremental path at$250K per year stretching past three years, fragmented experience, architecture drift.

 "Option 3 is the Transform path. $1.23M over ninety days.
 Build the 7-layer architecture.
 Best path to production agents."

 CEO: "What's the ROI?"

-Sarah: "Conservative estimate: 477% over eighteen months—that builds on the strong Year 1 returns with compounding benefits as adoption scales.
+Sarah: "Conservative estimate: 477% over eighteen months that builds on the strong Year 1 returns with compounding benefits as adoption scales.
 Payback: four months.
 Three agents in production."

 CFO Krish Yadav: "Why is transform cheaper than retrofit?"

-Sarah: "Retrofit maintains two systems—BI plus middleware.
+Sarah: "Retrofit maintains two systems, BI plus middleware.
 Every BI change requires middleware updates.
 Transform builds one modern system.
 Our BI users migrate gradually.
 Long-term, we maintain a single architecture."

 Board member: "What if it fails?"

 Sarah: "We gate investments with checkpoints:

 **Week 4:** Foundation layers functional.
 If not at 45-50/100, we reassess.
-**Week 8:** Intelligence layers operational.
+**Week 7:** Intelligence layers operational.
 Target 65-70/100.
 This is point of no return.
 **Week 10:** First production agent.
 86/100 minimum.

 We don't commit $1.23M day one.
 We validate: $470K Phase 1, $380K Phase 2, $380K Phase 3."